Wednesday, July 25, 2012

 .

-But the fact is, there’s a very simple way of resolving this debate over the relative merit of this so-called "new thing" over traditional jazz.
-Just like with good parenting, you can measure quality by what quality produces.
+But the fact is, there’s a very simple way of resolving this debate over the relative merit of this so-called "new thing" over what I'll simply call conventional progressive jazz.
+Much like with good parenting, you can measure quality by what quality produces.
 So we can easily measure the relative quality of the two eras by measuring the quality of what the two respective eras have produced.
 Where is today’s equivalent of Charlie Parker, Thelonious Monk, Bud Powell, Miles Davis, Dexter Gordon, or Jackie McLean?
 And where are today’s jazz standards, like 'So What,' 'Round Midnite,' 'Moody’s Mood for love,' 'Impressions' or 'A Night in Tunisias?'
 I’ll tell you where - they don't exist.

 .